Disordered Gibbs measures and Gaussian conditioning: Applications

-Franz and Parisi introduced in \cite{FranzParisiPotential} a certain ``potential'' as a tool to relate dynamical properties to the statics of the spherical spin glass model.
-The idea here is to sample a point $\bs$ from the Gibbs measure and calculate the Gibbs probability of sampling another point $\bs'$ whose overlap with $\bs$ is approximately $r$.
-The calculation is done at exponential scale, and the two points are allowed to be sampled from the Gibbs measure at two different inverse-temperatures $\beta$ and $\beta'$.
+The Franz-Parisi potential involves sampling a point $\bs$ from the Gibbs measure and calculating, at an exponential scale, the Gibbs probability of sampling another point $\bs'$ whose overlap with $\bs$ is approximately $r$, where $\bs$ and $\bs'$ are allowed to be sampled from the Gibbs measure at two different inverse-temperatures $\beta$ and $\beta'$ (see \cite{FranzParisiPotential}).
 In doing so, there are two sources of randomness, the disorder $H_N$ (chosen by law $\P$) and $\bs$ which is chosen according to $G_{N,\beta}$, while the Gibbs probability to sample $\bs'$ with a given overlap with $\bs$ is determined once we fix $H_N$ and $\bs$ (i.e., it is measurable \abbr{wrt} them).
 One then aims to understand the typical behavior of this variable as a function of $r$, which can be interpreted as the typical rate function for the overlap $\langle \bs,\bs'\rangle/N$ (for $N \gg 1$, see below).
 Specifically, the Franz-Parisi potential is the random variable

 with $\bs$ a random point sampled from $G_{N,\beta}$ and

 where $d\bs'$ denotes integration \abbr{wrt} the uniform measure on